gopro/OpenGoPro/docs/specs/ble_versions/ble_2_0.md

 ### Status Codes
 <p>
-Below is a table of all possible camera status codes.
+Below is a table of supported status codes.<br />
+<span style="color:green">✔</span> Indicates support for all Open GoPro firmware versions.<br />
+<span style="color:red">❌</span> Indicates a lack of support for all Open GoPro firmware versions.<br />
+\&gt;= vXX.YY.ZZ indicates support for firmware versions equal to or newer than vXX.YY.ZZ
 </p>
 <table border="1">
   <tbody>